by Bonita Ford

 While seeking our long-term home, I had a small contract doing business administration.
 This was like a pioneer plant, which gave us a solid foundation as we started to establish our livelihood.
 We also used permaculture design to direct our thinking.

 “Design” includes the way we make decisions and plans.
-I would describe permaculture as a holistic approach to design that uses principles from nature, which was first articulated by Bill Mollison and David Holmgren.
+I would describe permaculture as a holistic approach to design that uses principles from nature.
 We can apply this design process to physical things (such as gardens and houses) and to social things (such as a business or one’s lifestyle).

 When we use “design thinking,” we observe what is present and what is available to us now.
 Through reflection, we try to make sense of what we observed.
 We identify the needs we want to meet.
 Then we explore strategies, considering various options that might meet the needs.